boochow/hvcc_nts1mkii/README.md

 ### Size of the Heap Memory

-Due to the 32KB memory space limitation, you must specify the heap size of an oscillator unit before the build process.
+Due to ensure that your unit will fit within the memory space limitation, you must specify the heap size of your unit before the build process.
 The heap size can be set as a compiler flag:

 ```makefile
 -DUNIT_HEAP_SIZE=3072
 ```

-The heap size estimation process is integrated into `project.mk`, or you can manually specify the size like this:
+The heap size estimation process is integrated into `config.mk`, or you can manually specify the size like this:

 ```bash
 make HEAP_SIZE=4096
 ```

 For automatic estimation, this external generator creates `testmem.c` and `Makefile.testmem`.
-When GCC and G++ are available, `testmem.c` is built and executed from `project.mk`, and the estimated heap size is saved in `logue_heap_size.mk`.
+When GCC and G++ are available, `testmem.c` is built and executed from `config.mk`, and the estimated heap size is saved in `logue_heap_size.mk`.

-You can check the `malloc()` calls and the total requested memory for generating the first 6400 samples by running:
+You can check the `malloc()` calls and the total requested memory for generating the first 960,000 samples by running:

 ```bash
 make -f Makefile.testmem